huggingface/transformers/model_cards/german-nlp-group/electra-base-german-uncased/README.md

 It can be used as a drop-in Replacement for **BERT** in most down-stream tasks (**ELECTRA** is even implemented as an extended **BERT** Class).

-On the time of the realse (August 2020) this Model is the best performing publicly available German NLP Model on various German Evaluation Metrics (CONLL03-DE, GermEval18 Coarse, GermEval18 Fine).
+At the time of release (August 2020) this Model is the best performing publicly available German NLP Model on various German Evaluation Metrics (CONLL03-DE, GermEval18 Coarse, GermEval18 Fine).
 For GermEval18 Coarse results see below.
 More will be published soon.

 ## Installation